MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 //        chunk 1            chunk 2            chunk 3
 ```

 Ideally, we'd mark the shadow memory such that `v.data() + [0, v.size())` are accessible, and `v.data() + [v.size(), v.capacity())` are inaccessible.
-However, since the user is using a custom allocator that we don't have information about, we can't know whether the memory after `v.data() + v.capacity()` is accessible or not, so we must assume that it is.
-Therefore, even though we'd prefer to mark those bytes as inaccessible, we must instead mark them as accessible so it's still possible to access the bytes after the allocation.
+If the user is using a custom allocator, we don't know whether the memory after `v.data() + v.capacity()` is accessible or not.
+We must assume that it is.
+We'd prefer to mark those bytes as inaccessible, but we must mark them as accessible so that it's still possible to access the bytes after the allocation.

-`std::allocator` uses the `_Minimum_asan_allocation_alignment` static member variable as a way to tell `vector` and `string` that they can trust the allocator not to put data right after the allocation, so the pointer returned by the allocation functions.
-If you want the implementation to trust an allocator of your own, you can also set `_Minimum_asan_allocation_alignment` to your actual minimum alignment.
-(For AddressSanitizer to work correctly, the alignment must be at least `8`.)
+`std::allocator` uses the `_Minimum_asan_allocation_alignment` static member variable to tell `vector` and `string` that they can trust the allocator not to put data right after the allocation, so the pointer returned by the allocation functions points at data that is known to be accessible and isn't metadata inserted by the allocator.

+If you want the implementation to trust your custom allocator, set `_Minimum_asan_allocation_alignment` to your actual minimum alignment.
+For AddressSanitizer to work correctly, the alignment must be at least 8.

 ## See also